 OBJECTIVE 1 Support the development of the North America Pollinator Conservation n Framework Activity 1 and Budget (Year 1, Year 2) Develop a North American Pollinator Conservation Framework for the conservation of pollinators including key taxonomic groups and regions, and recommendations to support improved decision making for pollinator conservation in the three countries.
 Budget: Year 1: \$C160,000; Year 2: \$C230,000.
-Output(s) State of knowledge on pollinators in North America North American Pollinator Conservation Framework (including state recommendations to support decision making) Outreach products to promote the North American Pollinator Conservation of knowledge on pollinators and vation Framework Expected results, performance measures Published (digital or printed) state of knowledge on pollinators in No Published (digital or printed) North American Pollinator Conservatior Disseminated outreach products (digital or printed) rth America n Framework Baseline (current status), if known No overarching pollinator conservation framework exists for North America For a state of knowledge and framework are published and outreach materials are disseminated s are disseminated Subtask 1.1 Compile and summarize available information on the state of knowledge of pollinators in North America including key taxonomic groups and regions.
+Output(s) State of knowledge on pollinators in North America North American Pollinator Conservation Framework (including state recommendations to support decision making) Outreach products to promote the North American Pollinator Conservation Expected results, performance measures Published (digital or printed) state of knowledge on pollinators in North America Published (digital or printed) North American Pollinator Conservation Framework Disseminated outreach products (digital or printed) Baseline (current status), if known No overarching pollinator conservation framework exists for North America Target (by Dec.
+2020) sc.
+2020) State of knowledge and framework are published and outreach materials are disseminated Subtask 1.1 Compile and summarize available information on the state of knowledge of pollinators in North America including key taxonomic groups and regions.
 When: July 2019-June 2020 Subtask 1.2 Develop a North America Pollinator Conservation Framework, including data gaps, key stakeholders and recommendations to inform improved decision making for pollinator conservation in the three countries and informed by two multi-stakeholder workshops with NGOs, academia, When: July 2019-Aug.
 2020 agricultural sector, government, and Indigenous communities.
 Subtask 1.3 Develop outreach materials and communication strategy to disseminate the North American Pollinator Conservation Framework.
 When: AugNov.
-2020 OBJECTIVE 2 Support the development of case studies to highlight the ecological and socio-economic benefits of pollinators for the sustainable livelihood of communities Activity 2 and Budget (Year 1, Year 2) Develop and disseminate case studies on the ecological and socio-economic benefits of pollinators to inform stakeholder engagement and increase awareness in selected sites.
-Budget: Year 1 : \$C60,000; Year 2: \$C140,000.
-Output(s) Case studies to highlight ecological and socio-economic benefits of pollinators in selected sites (at least one per country) Recommendations to engage key sectors and regions on pollinator conservation Outreach products for target audiences and key sectors Expected results, performance measures Published (digital or printed) case studies to highlight ecological and socio-economic benefits of pollinators for local communities Disseminated outreach products for target audiences incorporating recommendations to engage key sectors on pollinator conservation Baseline (current status), if known N/A Target (by Dec.
-2020) Case studies are published and targeted outreach materials are dissemir nated.
+2020 OBJECTIVE 2 Support the development of case studies to highlight the ecological and socio-economic benefits of pollinators for the sustainable livelihood of communities Activity 2 and Budget (Year 1, Year 2) Develop and disseminate case studies on the ecological and socio-econo inform stakeholder engagement and increase awareness in selected sites Year 2: \$C140,000. • Output(s) Case studies to highlight ecological and socio-economic benefits of pollinators in selected sites (at least one per country) Recommendations to engage key sectors and regions on pollinator conservation Outreach products for target audiences and key sectors Expected results, performance measures Published (digital or printed) case studies to highlight ecological and socio-economic benefits of pollinators for local communities Disseminated outreach products for target audiences incorporating recommendations to engage key sectors on pollinator conservation Baseline (current status), if known N/A Target (by Dec.
+2020) Case studies are published and targeted outreach materials are dissemin nated.
 Subtask 2.1 Develop case studies presenting the ecological and local socio- economic benefits of pollinators in selected sites (at least one per country).
 When: July 2019-Sept.
 2020 Subtask 2.2 Identify, in collaboration with social scientists and through a multi- stakeholder workshop, best practices for engagement of local communities and key stakeholders to promote pollinator conservation.
 When: Jan.
 2019-Oct.
 2020

 Subtask 2.3 Develop outreach materials (based on socio-economic case studies and informed by multi-stakeholder workshop) to disseminate information on the ecological and socio-economic benefits of pollinators for communities or for particular sectors (e.g., agricultural sector in the US grassland region).
 When: Aug.-Nov.
-2020 ------------- -- -----------------------------
+2020 ------------- -- ----------------------